DailyTools

 JavaScript Regex Flags

-• g (global) — find all matches, not just the first one
+• g (global) — find all matches, not just the first; you'll use this constantly

 • i (case-insensitive) — match regardless of letter case

-• m (multiline) — make ^ and $ match start/end of each line, not just the whole string
+• m (multiline) — make ^ and $ match start/end of each line instead of the whole string

-• u (unicode) — treat the pattern as Unicode code points (required for emoji and supplementary characters)
+• u (unicode) — required for emoji and supplementary characters

 Common Patterns for Web Development